Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV: Cross-section determination

 This measurement follows the efficiency correction method employed in the 13\tev analysis~\cite{LHCb-PAPER-2021-037}, which involved a one-dimensional efficiency correction based solely on the muon pseudorapidity.
-The validity of this correction method is ensured by conducting the so-called closure tests using simulated samples.
+To investigate whether any additional dependencies of efficiencies were overlooked or if the results could be entirely attributed to the 1-D correction, a so-called closure test was performed: the number of reconstructed events in simulation is corrected using the efficiencies determined in simulation, then compared to the true number of events for each of the differential distributions.
 The differences between this correction method and the true information from the simulation is considered as a source of systematic uncertainty (as discussed in Sec.~\ref{sec:syst}).